-Sacrificing sleep for work, then working more to make up for lost productivity can become an exhausting cycle.
-Fortunately, understanding the links between sleep and job performance can empower people with the knowledge needed to end this pattern.
-Creating a boundary between work and home life can be challenging in the beginning, but it’s an important step towards both better sleep and more consistent job performance.
+Sacrificing sleep for work, then working more to make up for lost productivity, can become an exhausting cycle.
+Understanding the links between sleep and job performance can empower people with the knowledge needed to end this pattern.

 Sleep supports nearly every system in the body .
 When we fall asleep, our eyes close, our breathing slows, and our muscles gradually relax.
-Neurons in the brain switch to a sleeping state , beginning the innumerable biological processes that refresh our body and mind.
+Neurons in the brain switch to a sleeping state , beginning many biological processes that refresh our body and mind.
 The rejuvenation provided by sleep is vital for our cardiovascular and immune systems, as well as our ability to think clearly, learn new information, and manage our emotions.

-It’s no secret that Americans are chronically underslept.
-While the National Sleep Foundation recommends that most adults need around 7 to 9 hours of sleep, almost one-third of Americans get less than 6 hours of sleep each night according to the Centers for Disease Control (CDC).
-This fatigue inevitably bleeds into the workplace and a 2007 study of U.S. workers found that almost 38% of employees experienced fatigue while at work during the previous two weeks.
+Research shows that Americans are chronically sleep deprived.
+Adults should sleep seven hours or more per night, yet almost one-third of Americans regularly get less than this recommended amount.
+This fatigue inevitably bleeds into the workplace, with one study of U.S. workers discovering that almost 38% of employees experienced fatigue while at work during the previous two weeks.

 Sleep loss can make it more challenging to maintain focus, attention, and vigilance .
-Feeling drowsy and trying to stay awake takes a lot of mental energy, making it more difficult to stay focused on long tasks and those that require concentration.
-This decrease in focus is often related to the impact ofmicrosleeps, which are momentary (0.5 to 15 second) episodes of sleep that cause lapses in attention.
+Struggling to stay awake uses mental energy, making it more difficult to stay focused on long tasks and those that require concentration.
+This decrease in focus may be related to the impact of microsleeps , which are brief episodes of non-responsiveness that cause lapses in attention.

 People who are sleep deprived are also more likely to make errors and omissions , partially due to increased reaction times .
-This means that tired employees take more time to react in critical situations and are more likely to make a mistake.
 In some professions, impaired reaction times may mean missing an important phone call or not responding quickly in conversation.
-In other professions – like doctors, first responders, and truck drivers – slow reaction times can be the difference between life and death.
+In other professions – like doctors, first responders, and truck drivers – slow reaction times can be dangerous.

-Working while underslept can leave people feeling more irritable, angry, and vulnerable to stress .
-In stressful or negative situations emotional reactions are amplified, leading to overreacting at inappropriate times.
+Working while sleep deprived can leave people feeling more irritable, angry, and vulnerable to stress .
+Emotional reactions are amplified in stressful or negative situations, leading to overreacting at inappropriate times.
 Stress and irritability felt during the workday can then carry over into home life, making it more difficult to fall asleep.
 Over time, chronic sleep loss increases the risk of more serious mental health conditions, like anxiety and depression, that can make being productive at work even more challenging.

 Fatigue has a massive economic impact, costing employers billions of dollars a year.
-It’s estimated that reductions in productivity, motivation, and health care costs related to fatigue cost individual employers around $1,967 annually per employee .
-When these losses in productivity are added up, fatigue at work costs U.S. companies around $136.4 billion dollars a year .
+It is estimated that reductions in productivity and motivation, along with health care costs related to fatigue, cost individual employers around $1,967 annually per employee .
+When these losses in productivity are added up, fatigue at work costs companies in the U.S. around $136.4 billion dollars a year .

 Increased connectivity has made it easier than ever to work outside of an office, often blurring the line between being at work and being at home.
 Without a sufficient boundary between work life and home life, people may sacrifice personal needs to complete more work tasks.
 In fact, research suggests that being able to psychologically detach from work after clocking out decreases the negative effects of work-related stress.

-Sleep deprivation can affect all employees and has even been linked to several infamous workplace accidents, including the Chernobyl nuclear disaster, the Exxon Valdez oil spill, and the Challenger space shuttle tragedy.
-Knowing the risks of sleep loss on job performance, it’s important for people in all fields to find ways to get consistent, quality sleep.
+Sleep deprivation can affect all employees and lead to serious workplace accidents.
+Knowing the risks of sleep loss on job performance, it is important for people in all fields to find ways to get consistent, quality sleep.

 If sleep loss is causing you to be excessively tired at work, it might be time to make some changes.
 Getting consistent, quality sleep can help you perform better at work, reduce your reaction time, and leave you feeling more motivated during the day.
-Here are a few tips to start improving your work performance by prioritizing your sleep.
+A few simple lifestyle adjustments can improve your sleep quality and optimize work performance.